e-picas/bash-library/doc/Colorized-contents.md

     tags ...

-As you can see, the rule is quite simple to build a colorized string, you just need to surround your text between opening and closing special tags constructed as the XML tags idea: `<...>text</...>` and fill each tag with the name of the text option to use, the color name for foreground and the color name prefixed by `bg` for a background color.
+As you can see, the rule is quite simple to build a colorized string, you just need to surround your text between opening and closing special tags constructed as XML tags `<...>text</...>` and fill each tag with the name of the text option to use, the color name for foreground and the color name prefixed by `bg` for a background color.

-You can also use imbricated tags (note here that the rendering is not guaranteed depending on the user system).
+You can also use imbricated tags (note here that the rendering is not guaranteed depending on user's system).

 To build the final colorized string, just run:

     parsecolortags "the string"

+If your string is contained in a bash variable, you HAVE to surround the variable name between doubel quotes like:

+    parsecolortags "$MYSTRING"

 --------------

 Documentation page for the [Piwi Bash Library](http://github.com/atelierspierrot/piwi-bash-library).

+**(c) 2013-2014 [Les Ateliers Pierrot](http://www.ateliers-pierrot.fr/)** - Paris, France - Some rights reserved.

+This documentation is licensed under the [Creative Commons - Attribution - Share Alike - Unported - version 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.